ihaveamac/ninfs/README.md

 * macOS: [Fuse for macOS](https://osxfuse.github.io)
 * Windows: [WinFsp](http://www.secfs.net/winfsp/) - Waiting for a WinFsp update to fix writing on Windows.
 * Linux: Most distributions should have fuse included.
-Use your package manager.
+Use your package manager. **Decryption seems to fail at random parts - trying to figure this out**

 ## mount_nand.py
 Mounts NAND images, creating a virtual filesystem of decrypted partitions.
 Can read essentials backup by GodMode9, else OTP file/NAND CID must be provided in arguments.